 Always ask if anyone has any specific dietary requirements.

 Display the Halal Certification symbol or labels where possible.

-Provide vegetarian/vegan dishes as an alternative to meat dishes.
+Provide vegetarian/vegan dishes as an option.

 Read food labels carefully and regularly when purchasing or preparing food.